ocupop/dart4web/src/_tutorials/fetch-data.md

 ---
-layout: tutorial
 reference: /src/site/docs/tutorials/fetchdata/

 title: "Fetch Data Dynamically"
 description: "Use HttpRequest to fetch data from a file or a server."

+nextpage:
+  url: /tutorials/forms
+  title: "Get Input from a Form"
+prevpage:
+  url: /tutorials/streams
+  title: "Asynchronous Programming: Streams"

+points:
+  - "Data on the web is often formatted in JSON."
+  - "JSON is text based and human readable."
+  - "The dart:convert library provides support for JSON."
+  - "Use HttpRequest to dynamically load data."
 has-permalinks: true
 tutorial:
   id: fetchdata
-next: forms/
-next-title: "Get Input from a Form"
-prev: streams/
-prev-title: "Asynchronous Programming: Streams"
 ---

-{% capture whats_the_point %}

-* Data on the web is often formatted in JSON.
-* JSON is text based and human readable.
-* The dart:convert library provides support for JSON.
-* Use HttpRequest to dynamically load data.

-{% endcapture %}

 {% comment %}
 NOTE: No sample_links section goes here because all the samples are in embedded DartPads.
 {% endcomment %}

-{% capture content %}

 <div class="tute-target-title">
 <h1>{{page.title}}</h1>